neverRare/stick-docs/reference/language/for.md

     count += 1
 ```

-## Name
+## Label

 TODO this should be reconsidered with better syntax.

-When used with a non-unpacking iteration variable, that variable also doubles as the name of the for loop.
+When used with a non-unpacking iteration variable, that variable also doubles as the label of the for loop.
 It can be used on `break` and `continue`.

 ```stick
 for num in [10, 20, 30]: